1960–61 Port Vale F.C. season: Third Division

-The season opened with a Harry Poole goal fifty seconds into an eventual 1–1 draw with Walsall in front of a season-best attendance of 15,504 on 20 August.
-Vale's campaign really got going nine days later however, with a sequence of three consecutive victories.
+The season opened with a Harry Poole goal 50 seconds into an eventual 1–1 draw with Walsall in front of a season-best attendance of 15,504 on 20 August.
+Vale's campaign got going nine days later, however, with three consecutive victories.
 This included a 7–1 'annihilation' of Chesterfield.
-Seven games without a win followed, ending with a collapse to an impressive Swindon Town side at The County Ground on 1 October.
+Calland scored a brace against Chesterfield and The Sentinels John Abberley reported that "it was a performance of all-round merit and grand team work".
+Seven games without a win followed, ending with a 6–0 collapse to an impressive Swindon Town side at The County Ground on 1 October.
 Vale were much improved after this, recording six wins from eight games.
+The second game in the sequence saw Vale come from 3–1 down at Bristol City with 16 minutes to go, to win the match 4–3.

-The following month Norman Low signed Bert Llewellyn from Crewe Alexandra for £7,000.
-Llewellyn scored past Barnsley in his debut game on 12 November, and scored a hat-trick past Hull City the next month.
+The following month, Norman Low signed Bert Llewellyn from Crewe Alexandra for £7,000.
+Llewellyn scored past Barnsley in his debut game on 12 November and scored a hat-trick past Hull City the next month.
 This win over the "Tigers" came a week after a 5–0 win over high-flying Grimsby Town at Blundell Park, in what Roy Sproson later described as his 'greatest memory' and 'one of their finest hours'.
 The performance was so impressive they received 'a standing ovation' from the home crowd, as the "Valiants" finished the game 'rolling the ball about like a game of chess'.

-In sixth place, a 6–2 hammering from Walsall at Fellows Park on 17 December set them back.
+They followed this up with a 4–1 win over Hull City, where Llewellyn claimed a hat-trick.
+Up to sixth place in the table, a 6–2 hammering from Walsall at Fellows Park on 17 December set them back.
 The goals continued, this time in Vale's favour, with a 5–0 win and 3–3 draw with Tranmere Rovers, and a 4–1 victory over Bury.

-In January, Albert Leake was transferred to Macclesfield Town, leaving Sproson as the only survivor of the legendary 1953–54 outfit.
+In January, Albert Leake was transferred to Macclesfield Town, leaving Sproson as the only survivor of the legendary 1953–54 club.
 Vale continued to entertain and win games, as The Sentinels Jon Abberley described Harry Poole as 'one of the best wing-halves ever produced in the Potteries.
+On 21 January, Vale defeated Southend United by four goals to nil.
 By 11 February, Vale were four points from second place, as Vale battled to a 1–1 draw with Torquay United in 'a sea of mud' at Plainmoor.
-A week later Llewellyn scored a hat-trick past Swindon Town.
+A week later, Llewellyn scored a hat-trick past Swindon Town.
 However, on 4 March QPR ended their promotion hopes with a 1–0 win at Loftus Road, the second of a streak of five games without a win for Vale.
 The next week Notts County easily beat Vale 3–1, in a game for which Stan Steele was rested after 195 consecutive appearances.
-Steele immediately handed in a transfer request, and got picked up by West Bromwich Albion for a £10,000 fee.
+Steele immediately handed in a transfer request and got picked up by West Bromwich Albion for a £10,000 fee.
 Vale's season then petered out, ending with an attendance of only 4,088 for a 1–1 draw with Bristol City at Vale Park, followed by two away draws.